katy-ledgard/class01/README.md

 **What are we going to implement?**
 Given that a user wants to view the details of the image
 When the user clicks on an individual image
 Then the image should render larger on the screen with the description displayed

 **How are we implementing it?**
 Import the data.json file into your App component and send that data into the Main component
 Map over the JSON data in your Main component to render each beast
 Send a function into your Main component that allows the user to update state in the App
 Create a SelectedBeast component and include it in your App
 Use the state in the App to render an individual beast in a Modal in the SelectedBeast component

 #### Time Estimate

 Number and name of feature: Display a Modal
 Estimate of time needed to complete: 3 hours
-Start time:
+Start time: 13:28
-Finish time:
+Finish time: 16:40
-Actual time needed to complete:
+Actual time needed to complete: 3 hours 12 minutes (including a demo for this task)
+_Note:_ CSS still needs to be added to the Modal